richard-ramos/demo-embark/instructions/6 Coding: dApp.md

 const receipt = await toSend.send({gas: estimatedGas + 1000});
 ```

-#### Check the DApp and hunt for bugs
+#### Check the dApp
-Open a browser and navigate to http://localhost:8000.
-Admire your creation! and try to fix any bug we may have introduced.
+Open a browser, navigate to http://localhost:8000 and admire your creation! and also try to fix any bug we may have introduced.